 Knead the dough for 1 to 2 minutes to form a soft ball of dough.

-In a mixing bowl, cover the dough with a wet a dish towel.
+In a mixing bowl, cover the dough with a wet dish towel.
 Place the bowl in a warm place away from drafts and allow the dough to rise for 40 minutes.

 Knead the dough 5 to 6 times.
-Form it into one large ball for a single round or divide into 2 pieces and form each into a smaller rounds.
+Form it into 1 large ball for a single round or divide into 2 pieces and form each into smaller rounds.
 To make a baguette, divide the dough into 2 pieces and form each into long, thick ropes of about 12 inches.
 Twist the pieces together and pinch the ends together.

 Preheat the oven to 425 F. In a small bowl, beat the egg with 1 tablespoon water to create an egg wash.